mmahmoudighaznavi/ads-tm-sentiment/README.md

 1. Create a repository under your GitHub account from this template: https://github.com/37chandler/ads-tm-sentiment.
 Instructions can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
 Make your repository public or add your instructor’s Github account as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).

-2. If you did not complete the assignment for Module 1, download “M1 Assignment Data.zip” from Blackboard and extract it into your repository.
+2. If you did not complete the assignment for Module 1, download “M1 Assignment Data.zip” from Canvas and extract it into your repository.
 If you did complete the assignment for Module 1, then you will use that data in this assignment.

 3. The “Sentiment.ipynb” file within the repository holds the starting code and instructions for the assignment.